Examples and Achievements

 Researchers from the Helmholtz Association collaborate with industry partners, start businesses, license their inventions, and make research infrastructure available.
-The following numbers reflect these activities:

 New technology-oriented businesses that are based on knowledge constitute a particularly valuable channel for knowledge and technology transfer.
 Employees at Helmholtz Centres often form new businesses on the basis of their know-how and licence agreements.
 These spin-offs often sign user agreements that enable them to make use of the Centres’ large-scale infrastructure to work on further product development.
 Sometimes the respective Helmholtz Centres get involved in the new companies.
 This enables spin-offs to save money on licences and the use of equipment and lets the Centre participate in the company’s growth and commercial success.

 Starting up a spin-off – a fictional example from KIT

 Many successful spin-offs by Helmholtz scientists have shown how technologies can be brought onto the market.
 Bringing research findings into the commercial sphere requires careful planning, and the technology transfer points and Helmholtz Enterprise can provide invaluable support in this.
 This animation produced by KIT illustrates how to start up a spin-off, taking a fictitious researcher at the institute as an example. (in German)

 Helmholtz Zentrum München develops antibodies for medical treatment